CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 Persistent preferences improve usability while preserving the fundamental post-identity guarantees of the MindFirst Engine.

-## 19 — Multi-User Session Handling
+## Section 19 — Multi-User Session Handling

 M1E must detect and correctly manage situations where more than one person contributes input within a single session.
 Traditional LLMs treat all messages as originating from a single speaker, which can lead to misalignment, drift, or unsafe interpretive behaviour.
 Multi-user handling requires structural detection, stabiliser segmentation, and explicit user confirmation, all while maintaining post-identity constraints.